renenadorp/Knowledge/Methodologies/ProjectManagement/DnA_Methodology_I.md

 The document describes the **Solution Architecture**

-## Workshop Planning & Organisation
+## Workshop: Planning & Organisation
 _Topics_
 - Scope
 - Roles and Responsibilities